List of David Letterman sketches

-CBS's Late Show with David Letterman regularly featured different sketches that follow the monologue and precede interviews with guests.
-Often these are repeated absurdist segments, involving various cast members, Dave's friends, audience participation, edited or contrived news or promotional videos, or competitions or stunts staged outside the Ed Sullivan Theater.
-Many of the same sketches originally debuted on Letterman's previous series, NBC's Late Night with David Letterman and The David Letterman Show.
+CBS's Late Show with David Letterman regularly featured different sketches which followed the monologue and preceded interviews with guests.
+Often they were repeated absurdist segments involving various cast members, Letterman's friends, audience participation, edited or contrived news or promotional videos, or competitions and stunts staged outside the Ed Sullivan Theater in Manhattan, New York.
+Many of the same sketches originally debuted on Letterman's two previous series, NBC's Late Night with David Letterman and The David Letterman Show.